 5. Hip Extensions:

 When embarking on any new exercise regime always be sure to check your form and discuss the plan with a professional.
-Whether it is a Personal Trainer, a Physiotherapist or a trained Pilates Instructor, their understanding of movement and the impact it can have on your body can help you achieve your goals — and lucky for you, Joey is all three!
+Whether it is a Personal Trainer, a Physiotherapist or a trained Pilates Instructor, their understanding of movement and the impact it can have on your body can help you achieve your goals — and lucky for you, our therapists are all three!

 Contact Invictus to schedule an appointment to discuss your exercise or rehabilitation program today, on 0449 986 070